geopm/geopm/service/docs/source/geopmlaunch.1.rst

                       Disable OMPT detection of OpenMP regions.
                       See the :ref:`INTEGRATION WITH OMPT section of geopm(7)<geopm.7:Integration With OMPT>` for more information about OpenMP region detection.
+--geopm-period  .. _geopm-period option:

+               Override the control loop period specified by the Agent.
+All agents have a default control loop period, and this command line option allows users to set a different value in units of seconds.
+With longer control loop periods, the overhead for using GEOPM will be reduced, but more interpolation will be required when aligning the sparsely sampled hardware signals with the application feedback.
+Additionally agent reaction time is reduced with longer control loop period.

 Examples
 --------